alfianadityads/alfianadityads/README.md

 - 👋 Hi, I’m @icxz1 or all you guys can call me Ian
 - 👀 I’m interested in Back-end Web Developer
-- 🌱 I’m currently learning Javascript & React
+- 🌱 I’m currently learning Javascript & Go
 - 💞️ I’m looking to collaborate on Web Dev
 - 📫 You can follow me on Twitter https://twitter.com/codewithians